 Plus, it earns 5,000 miles each year on your account anniversary, and you get up to 5,000 Premier Qualifying Miles a year for purchases you make on United.com.
 Every $1 you spend on United.com earns you 1 Premier Qualifying Mile, which can help you qualify for status all the way up to Premier 1K.

-With a $450 annual fee you get full United Club membership and up to 2 free first checked bags, which can save you big on international flights where a second checked bag can cost $100 or more.
+With a $450 annual fee you get full United Club membership and check your first and second bag for free, which can save you big on international flights where a second checked bag can cost $100 or more.

 It also earns 1.5 miles per dollar spent, and that’s worth the big fee if you spend more than about $100,000 a year on the card.
 Otherwise, it’s only really worth it for the club membership and extra bag fee savings.

-If you don’t care about the free bag benefit and want to earn United miles, the Chase Sapphire Preferred is probably your better bet.
+If you don’t care about the free bag benefit and want to earn United miles, the Chase Sapphire Preferred® Card is probably your better bet.

 It earns 2x on all dining and travel spending, not just on United.